-7.4 Valuation Analysis (Model Calibration)
+7.4 VALUATION ANALYSIS (MODEL CALIBRATION)

-7.4.1 Final Valuation Schedules
+7.4.1 FINAL VALUATION SCHEDULES

-See Mass Appraisal Summary submitted by Wardlaw Appraisal Group.
+See Attachment C: Mass Appraisal Summary submitted by Wardlaw Appraisal Group.

-7.5.1 Field Review
+7.5.1 FIELD REVIEW

 The CAD's personnel periodically review their assigned real and business personal property accounts where there is evidence of change at a particular facility and when there is not, these accounts are revisited on a two to three-year cycle.
-Certain properties are reviewed annually because past experience shows that changes are occurring continually in the real or business personal property at that facility.
+Certain properties are reviewed annually due to past experiences that shows changes are occurring continually in the real or business personal property at that facility.
 Properties assigned to contract appraisal firms are reviewed annually because changes also occur regularly at these facilities.

 The results of prior year hearings and indications of building permits being issued are another source of required field visits.
 Many times during hearings, issues are presented that cause a value adjustment.
-Those issues must be field checked to see if these influences will be on going and warrant permanent value adjustment or are transitory and permanent adjustment is not warranted.
+Those issues must be field checked to see if these influences will be ongoing and warrant permanent value adjustment or are transitory and permanent adjustment is not warranted.
 This information needs to be recorded so the appraiser will be better able to estimate the property value.
 Building permits must be field checked to see what affect these have on existing structures.
 Any new construction is noted and the information necessary to value the structure is recorded.
 Additionally, any structure demolition is noted so the improvement value can be adjusted accordingly.